 The School of Mathematics is committed not only to doing great new research, but also to telling people about it.

 We have a talented team of staff and students who work hard to communicate their love of mathematics to the wider community.
 Sometimes this is through talks or school masterclasses; sometimes it involves doing exhibitions at science festivals or visiting local schools.
-Whatever the medium, our goal is to change the public perception of mathematics as being dull, boring and useless and to show people that maths is actually beautiful, elegant and creative subject that underpins much of modern society.
+Whatever the medium, our goal is to show people that maths is a beautiful, elegant and creative subject that underpins much of modern society.

 On this website you can find out more about the events that we organise for the public and for schools, as well as some digital resources we have produced for schools and individuals.
 Below you can find a list of our upcoming events.

 Maths Spiral - Thursday 22 November 5:30pm - 7:00pm - Online (via Zoom)